 Kinetic books is producing math courses that really take advantage of the computer as a delivery system by including multi-sensory teaching methods, games, interactive exercises, and student tracking.
-You enroll a student in a course for an annual subscription fee.
-The program is installed on your own computer (either Mac or Windows systems), but records are kept on their server so you can easily reinstall on another computer and still access your student’s data.
+You can enroll a student in Pre-Algebra, Algebra I or Algebra II for an annual subscription fee.
+The program is installed on your own computer (either Mac or Windows systems), but records are kept on their server so you can easily reinstall on another computer and still access your student's data.

 A “Pacing Guide” serves as guide to the amount of material to be covered per lesson.
 A student clicks on a lesson to immediately move to where they need to begin....The Pacing Guide divides material into lessons within which there are at least a few segments.
 For each segment students can learn from both a video presentation and a “text” segment on the same topic....The videos feature a teacher working on a whiteboard, walking through the lesson, referring to the text segment being covered as they teach.
 This feature is great for students who need an actual teacher.

 The “text” lessons are based on a digital text which you can print out if you wish.
 However, the text segments add features not available in the print version.
 The text segments frequently have buttons to “listen to explanation”—great for auditory learners.
 The auditory segments repeat key points from the printed material.
 Text segments also have practice and “Quick Check” problems that students answer online.
 A help button next to every question provides step-by-step help and/or the answer if students get stuck....

 Quizzes and Tests are also online.
 Scores are recorded and tracked.
 Parents can check on student progress whenever they wish.
 Because the program tracks the student, only one student can use a course subscription.